-We will initiate a Disability National Support Centre responsible for providing guidance on reasonable adjustments, accessibility products and disability mentoring.
+ALBA believe that a Disability National Support Centre should be established, responsible for providing guidance on reasonable adjustments, accessibility products and disability mentoring.
 The mission is to ensure that every disabled young person has a single point of contact and access to advice, starting from early learning, and working right the way through full education and into employment.

 The National Support Centre will also offer support, advice and guidance to parents, Schools, Higher Education centres and employers.
 This will ensure broad, universal and consistent support for disabled people across all communities, the length and breadth of Scotland, and not just for a select few.

 As part of our economic recovery plan and housebuilding initiative, we pledge to ensure that disabled people are at the heart of the design process.
 Ensuring we provide sufficient accessible, good quality housing to enable disabled people to live independently and feel fully integrated into their local communities.

 Scotland needs to invest in Digital Health research, allowing us to become pioneers in this field, offering the Gold standard for "Smart Home Living".
 This would utilise new and emerging technology to help support our Health and Social Care service to provide dignity, respect and supported independent living, for both disabled people and our ageing population, in their own homes.

 ALBA believes that all of Scotland’s faith communities have the right to practice their faith in line with Article 9 of the European Convention on Human rights which protect absolutely an individual’s right to freedom of religion and belief.